ThibautGery/docker-logging-example/article.md

 Elasticsearch.
 The docker engine will require to have Fluentd up and running to start your container.

-Nevertheless if Fluentd die, your containers using Fluentd will continue to work properly.
-Furthermore, if Fluentd stop for short period of time, you won't loose any logs because the docker engine buffer the messages not sent.
+Nevertheless if Fluentd dies, your containers using Fluentd will continue to work properly.
+Furthermore, if Fluentd stop for short period of time, you will not loose any logs because the docker engine buffer the messages not sent.
 They are sent again when Fluentd is, once again, available.

 Conclusion